These are the top 10 Mario games ranked

 While the story is standard Mario fare, the gameplay is next level.
 Players collect Stars, complete missions, and defeat bosses as they explore individual planets.
 The game uses gravity and the Star Pointer to explore, fight enemies, and maneuver through the game.
 And each of these worlds is gorgeous and different.
 Plus, you can play as a Bee!

 You can tell great care went into making sure all aspects of this game worked and helped inspire future Mario titles to think outside the galaxy.
 You can play this game, Sunshine, and Mario 64 in the new Super Mario 3D All-Stars if you haven't had the chance to experience these gems before.
-However, you'll need to hurry.
-Nintendo is pulling this collection from the eShop at the end of March.
+However, you'll need to hurry as Nintendo is pulling this collection from the eShop at the end of March.

 Top 10 Mario games ranked: 5 - 1

 Now we're down to the top five Mario games.
-These titles left a serious impact on Nintendo, the gaming community, and subsequent Mario games making them the greatest of all time.
+These titles left a serious impact on Nintendo, the gaming community, and subsequent Mario games, making them the greatest of all time.

 5. Super Mario Odyssey (Switch 2017)

-From the opening of Super Mario Odyssey, you knew this game was going to be amazing.
+From the very beginning of Super Mario Odyssey, you knew this game was going to be amazing.
 It starts with a cinematic showdown between Bowser and Mario.
-Upon Mario's defeat, we follow the familiar Mario-game-story beats until we land in the Cap Kingdom and team-up with Cappy to collect Power Moons.
+Upon Mario's defeat, we follow the familiar Mario-game-story beats until we land in the Cap Kingdom and team up with Cappy to collect Power Moons.
 This Kingdom, though, is just the tip of the iceberg.

 Mario is about to embark on a journey that combines the best parts of every Mario game to date using clever and innovative level design and Cappy's possession mechanic.
 Want to be a Goomba?
 Sure!
 How about a Bullet Bill, or maybe a T-Rex?
 Mario can literally possess different creatures to get the skills he needs to complete puzzles, overcome obstacles, and take down enemies.
-You think you would miss the power-ups, and this change takes them completely out of the equation.
+You think you would miss the power-ups of older Mario games, but this spin takes them completely out of the equation with something more exciting.
 That's a showcase of how great this game is; you can remove one of the most iconic features, and fans still love it.

 We also have to talk about how huge and beautiful this game is.
 Each world is expertly crafted and unique, with charming NPCs and vibrant graphics — and they are massive!
 Power Moons are hidden everywhere on the map and there are secret areas, levels within levels, and special 2D platforming areas.
 Plus, players can find mini-games, unlock special collectibles like costumes and stickers, and snapshots in the game's photo mode.
-NIntendo even added a hide-and-seek mini-game called "Luigi's Balloon World" so players could compete online.
+Nintendo even added a hide-and-seek mini-game called "Luigi's Balloon World" so players could compete online.
 The only downside here is the two-player option is pretty terrible.
 Still, this game is the best example of what Mario games could be.

 One of the reasons Odyssey deserves to be on this list is because it helped validate the existence of the Nintendo Switch.
 After the colossal failure of the Wii U, people were wary of jumping on Nintendo's next console.
 Odyssey proved that Nintendo was still a solid contender in the gaming market.